 The Institute is also committed to promote and support the publishing of researched materials from students and scholars of PTC as well as from member churches.
-It is planned to introduce in 2013 a series of Occasional Research Papers/Discussion Papers on issues of interest and concern for the churches and civil society in the Pacific Islands.
+A series of Occasional Research Papers/Discussion Papers are in development, focusing on issues of interest and concern for the churches and civil society in the Pacific Islands.